andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-Federated-Learning](https://github.com/ChanChiChoi/awesome-Federated-Learning) - Federated-learning.
 - [awesome-kurds](https://github.com/DevelopersTree/awesome-kurds) - A curated list of awesome Kurds.
+- [awesome-postgresql](https://github.com/devton/awesome-postgresql) - A curated list of awesome PostgreSQL tools, scripts, slides, and short examples. inspired by the other awesome lists.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-ethereum-analytics](https://github.com/grandsmarquis/awesome-ethereum-analytics) - A curated list of projects around Ethereum analytics.
 - [awesome-video-enhancement](https://github.com/liuzhen03/awesome-video-enhancement) - Paper list for video enhancement, including video super-resolution, interpolation, denoising, deblurring and inpainting.